NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 .. figure:: images/stereo_mapproj_400px.png
    :name: mapproj-example-fig
-   :alt: DEMs from camera geometry images and from map-projected images.
+   :alt: DEMs from camera geometry images and from mapprojected images.

-   A DEM obtained using plain stereo (left) and stereo with map-projected images (right).
+   A DEM obtained using plain stereo (left) and stereo with mapprojected images (right).
 Their quality will be comparable for relatively flat terrain and the second will be much better for rugged terrain.
 The right image has some artifacts, but those are limited to areas close to the boundary.
 Things can be further improved with the ``asp_mgm`` algorithm (:numref:`running-stereo`).

-In this example we illustrate how to run stereo with map-projected images for ISIS data.
+In this example we illustrate how to run stereo with mapprojected images for ISIS data.
 We start with LRO NAC Lunar images M1121224102LE and M1121209902LE from ASU’s LRO NAC web site (http://lroc.sese.asu.edu).
 We convert them to ISIS cubes using the ISIS